viperML/neohome/src/content/blog/no-home-manager/index.md

 your own conclusions: [#4971](https://github.com/nix-community/home-manager/pull/4971).
 Myself from the future: as I was writing this, I discovered there is an undocumented `.force` option, which predates my PR.
 Too many mixed signals...
-- Option duplication: there are many things that are not only available through HM and NixOS.
+- Option duplication: many things can be configured with both HM and NixOS.
 For example, you can configure your neovim wrapper through `programs.neovim` in both of either of them, but the options may have subtle differences.
 The same can be said for systemd units, packages added to PATH, etc. And then you have the options related to nixpkgs, which must be configured